jbhunt/parallel-pyspin/README.md

 2.)
 True synchronous video acquisition for multiple cameras

-For questions or general correspondance please send an email to hunt.brian.joshua@gmail.com.
+For questions or general correspondence please send an email to hunt.brian.joshua@gmail.com.

 # Installation #
 TODO : Document the installation procedure.